 Taking high doses of folic acid supplements may cause side effects, including accelerating mental decline in older adults and increasing the likelihood of cancer recurring.

-Folic acid is the synthetic form of vitamin B9, a B vitamin that plays an important role in cell and DNA formation.
-It’s found exclusively in vitamins and certain fortified foods.
+Folic acid is the synthetic form of vitamin B9, and it’s only found in vitamin supplements and some fortified foods.

 Here are 4 potential side effects of too much folic acid.

 Your body doesn’t absorb folate as easily as it absorbs folic acid.

 It’s estimated that about 85% of folic acid from fortified foods or supplements is absorbed, while only 50% of natural folate from foods is used by your body (

 After folic acid is absorbed into your bloodstream, it’s broken down into smaller compounds by your liver.
 However, the liver is only able to process a certain amount of folic acid at a time (